 - CDC Interim Guidance for Businesses and Employers

 Are energy personnel and services considered essential?

 On December 9, 2020, the National Governors Association (NGA) published a report on supporting an equitable distribution of COVID-19 vaccines.
 NGA also sent a memorandum to Governors and their Energy Advisors on March 25, 2020, highlighting three areas where Governors can support the energy sector during the pandemic response.
-The full guidance for the three areas can be found here.
+NGA revised the letter on December 15, 2020.
+The three items identified are:

 - Ensure critical energy infrastructure employees can be identified and credentialed in the event of a shelter in place order

 - Critical infrastructure workers may need priority access to testing, PPE, and cleaning supplies

 - Waivers for fuel carrier standards and commercial driver’s licenses may be needed to move critical utility supplies